Twingamerdudes/Montyverse/README.md

 Run fnaf security breach with UML open.
 Then close it.
 This will setup the folder path you need **(Skip this if you have already used UML or have downloaded a skizzum mod via it's launcher)**

-Now drag the pak file into (game path)/fnaf9/Content/Paks/LogicMods The mod should be ready now
+Now drag the pak file into (game path)/fnaf9/Content/Paks/LogicMods, and the dll file into (game path)/fnaf9/Content/CoreMods.
+The mod should be ready now
 ### Using the mod
 First open up UML and then secruity breach.